Fictitious force: Fictitious forces and work

 Fictitious forces can be considered to do work, provided that they move an object on a trajectory that changes its energy from potential to kinetic.
 For example, consider some persons in rotating chairs holding a weight in their outstretched hands.
 If they pull their hand inward toward their body, from the perspective of the rotating reference frame, they have done work against the centrifugal force.
 When the weight is let go, it spontaneously flies outward relative to the rotating reference frame, because the centrifugal force does work on the object, converting its potential energy into kinetic.
 From an inertial viewpoint, of course, the object flies away from them because it is suddenly allowed to move in a straight line.
 This illustrates that the work done, like the total potential and kinetic energy of an object, can be different in a non-inertial frame than in an inertial one.

 Gravity as a fictitious force

-The notion of "fictitious force" arises in Einstein's general theory of relativity.
+The notion of "fictitious force" also arises in Einstein's general theory of relativity.
 All fictitious forces are proportional to the mass of the object upon which they act, which is also true for gravity.
 This led Albert Einstein to wonder whether gravity could be modeled as a fictitious force.
 He noted that a freefalling observer in a closed box would not be able to detect the force of gravity; hence, freefalling reference frames are equivalent to inertial reference frames (the equivalence principle).
 Developing this insight, Einstein formulated a theory with gravity as a fictitious force, and attributed the apparent acceleration due to gravity to the curvature of spacetime.
 This idea underlies Einstein's theory of general relativity.
 See the Eötvös experiment.